andrewrbrady/zombietron/README.md

 This is my personal boilerplate and build system for creating Adobe Extension Panels.

-It is based on [Adam Plouff's excellent Skeletor template](https://github.com/adamplouff/CEP-Skelotron).
+It is based on [Adam Plouff's excellent Skelotron template](https://github.com/adamplouff/CEP-Skelotron).

 ## Features/Overview